Like The Empire Itself, The British Pound Is Not What It Used To Be

 Throughout its history, as Britain's power grew, so too did the importance of its currency.

 During the reign of Queen Victoria, Britain became a major commercial and industrial center.
 British capital financed railroads in India and Australia, shipping ports in Asia and cotton plantations in the United States.
-The pound itself could be used to buy and sell anywhere on Earth.
+The pound could be used to buy and sell anywhere on Earth.

 "If you go back to the 19th century, the British pound occupied the place in the global economy that the U.S. dollar does today," says Niall Ferguson, a senior fellow at the Hoover Institution and the author of The Ascent of Money.